 The Fleet Portal provides information for vehicles in lot 1 and lot 2 only.
 If you require a vehicle from any other lot then contact the relevant suppliers for pricing and technical information, compare their responses and select the vehicle which provides best value for your organisation.
 Once a selection has been made, contact your chosen supplier to confirm pricing, volume and the supplier’s vehicle ordering process.

-Once you are ready to order, you should use Framework Schedule 6 - Order Form and Call Off Schedules to provide a summary of your purchase.
+Once you are ready to order, you should use Framework Schedule 6 - Order Form and Call Off Schedules or the simple order form to provide a summary of your purchase.
 All of the standard Call Off Schedules will apply to your purchase by default.
-Some Schedules will be required to be completed with the bespoke details of your contract, for example Schedule 5 - Pricing Details and Schedule 20 - Specification.
+Some Schedules may be required to be completed with the bespoke details of your contract, for example Schedule 5 - Pricing Details and Schedule 20 - Specification.
 If you wish to vary any of the standard terms within the Call Off Schedules, you will need to edit these up front, and share with the supplier for agreement.

 Further Competition